RedisLabs/redislabs-docs/content/rv/quick-setup.md

-Optionally, you can specify replication and a data persistence policy for your database, then enter the quantity of databases to create multiple databases on your RV subscription with the provided settings.
+Optionally, you can specify replication and a data persistence policy for your database, then enter the quantity of databases to create multiple databases on your Redis Cloud Pro subscription with the provided settings.

 Once selections are made, save the settings entered row by clicking on the **Add** button.
 You can add more rows by clicking on the plus